 Does either service provide free whitening treatment?

-To keep their prices and costs low, AlignerCo doesn’t offer any free extras, whitening included.
-Candid, however, offers whitening kits that you can use in conjunction with your aligners.
+To keep their prices and costs low, AlignerCo doesn’t offer any free whitening.
+You can buy their whitening kit separately for $49.99.
+Candid, however, offers whitening foam that you can use in conjunction with your aligners.
 The first bottle is free, but each additional one is $25.